 Jiadi Xu, University of Wisconsin-Milwaukee

-Abstract: U.S. hospitals are expected to provide charity care—services delivered at below-cost prices—though the strength of this commitment and their funding sources vary across organizational forms.
-We study how the different forms respond to persistent increases in local demand for uncompensated care induced by immigration flows.
-Using historical immigrant enclaves to instrument for local immigration, we find that a 1% increase in immigration (relative to a county’s initial population) leads to a 2.17% decline in hospital bed capacity over ten years, driven primarily by nonprofit exits through closures or mergers.
-Surviving nonprofits experience declining profit margins and rising uncompensated care; they respond by reducing capital investments rather than raising external funds.
-Government hospitals absorb comparable operating losses yet avoid exit and expand market shares while for-profit hospitals remain largely unaffected.
-Our findings suggest that nonprofit hospitals face tight financing and operating constraints that limit their ability to absorb profitability shocks and sustain mission-driven commitments.
-More broadly, the results highlight how sustained increases in demand for charitable services reshape capital allocation and ownership structure in the healthcare sector.
+Abstract: We examine corporate responses of U.S. hospitals to local immigration inflows, focusing on nonprofits.
+Using historical enclaves of foreign-born nationalities to instrument for immigration inflows, we find that a 1% increase in immigration (relative to a county’s initial population) leads to a 2.16% decline in hospital bed capacity over ten years.
+This contraction is driven primarily by nonprofit hospitals, which are more likely to exit through closures or mergers.
+Continuing nonprofits experience significant declines in profit margins and increases in uncompensated care; they respond by reducing capital investments rather than raising external funds.
+The evidence points to high uninsurance rates among recent immigrants as a key channel.
+More generally, the results suggest that nonprofit hospitals face tight financing and operating constraints that limit their ability to absorb profitability shocks and sustain mission-driven objectives.
+Government-owned hospitals experience comparably large losses but avoid exit and expand market shares, while for-profit hospitals limit exposure to unprofitable operations and acquire nonprofit assets.

 Discussant: Richard Thakor, University of Minnesota